ccodwg/Covid19CanadaData/README.md

 The goal of Covid19CanadaData is to facilitate the acquisition of Canadian COVID-19 data from the following sources:

+* Live versions of Canadian COVID-19 datasets available on the Internet
 * The [COVID-19 Canada Open Data Working Group](https://opencovid.ca/) (CCODWG) daily [COVID-19 in Canada dataset](https://github.com/ishaberry/Covid19Canada) via the [JSON API](https://opencovid.ca/api/)
 * The [Archive of Canadian COVID-19 Data](https://github.com/ccodwg/Covid19CanadaArchive), which provides daily snapshots of COVID-19 data from various Canadian government sources (and select non-governmental sources), via live URLs (for current versions) and the Google Drive API (for archived versions)